tengxing-tan/markdowns/Software developer handbook/Code Review handbook.md

 - If two queries/initializations are returning same thing, then store in class properties to reuse.
 - Code snippet: [[Lazy initialization]]
+## SQL negation
+- Using `x.IsDeleted == false` is generally better for query translation and index usage in SQL databases than using the negation operator (`!x.IsDeleted`).
+This can lead to more efficient queries.
+- For in-memory LINQ, both forms are equivalent.

 ---